-Similarly, system components run in least-privileged sandboxes to prevent compromises in one component from affecting others.
-For example, externally reachable components, such as the media server and WebView, are isolated in their own restricted sandbox.
+Similarly, system components run in least-privileged sandboxes in order to prevent compromises in one component from affecting others.
+For example, externally reachable components, like the media server and WebView, are isolated in their own restricted sandbox.

 Android employs several sandboxing techniques, including Security-Enhanced Linux (SELinux), seccomp, and file-system permissions.